syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 ## Enable Long Term Validation (LTV) PDF signature

-The Essential PDF supports creating long term signature validation when signing the PDF document.
+The Essential&reg; PDF supports creating long term signature validation when signing the PDF document.
 The LTV signature allows you to check the validity of a signature long after the document was signed.
 To achieve long term validation, all the required elements for signature validation must be embedded in the signed PDF.

 N> The resulted PDF document size will be large since all the necessary signature information, Certificate Revocation List (CRL), and Online Certificate Status Protocol (OCSP) are embedded.